Reviews You Can Rely On

 Breathability

-For a layer with a density of 250 g/m², we must admit this layer performs much more similarly to those midweight base layers on the lighter end of the spectrum at around 200 g/m².
+With a density of 250 g/m², this layer performs much more similarly to those midweight base layers on the lighter end of the spectrum (around 200 g/m²).
 As breathability tends to trend oppositely to warmth, it is no surprise that the small tradeoff the Meriwool makes in terms of warmth, it gains back in breathability.
-If you plan to be working hard — whether it's skinning uphill or chopping wood — this top is an excellent alternative to thicker baselayers we tested at the same or similar fabric weight.
+If you plan to be working hard — whether cross-country skiing or chopping wood — this top is an excellent alternative to thicker baselayers we tested at the same or similar fabric weight.

-meriwool merino 250 long sleeve - even on sun-blasted uphills during long, fall trail runs, we were...
+meriwool merino 250 long sleeve - even on sun-blasted uphills during long fall trail runs, this layer...

 Credit: Jill Rice